treelogic-swe/aws-mock/example/nodejs/README.md

 ## Why endpoint on "/" ? ##
 Endpoint for mock ec2 should be running on "/" (root context) as Amazon's node.js aws-sdk doesn't support endpoint in a directory (while java version of aws-sdk does).
-And of course, that is because aws-sdk is designed for accessing their own endpoints on root context (https://*.amazonaws.com/) only.
+And of course, that lack of support is because aws-sdk is designed for accessing their own endpoints on root context (https://*.amazonaws.com/) only.
 As in the node.js examples here we use the endpoint at http://localhost:9090/ for calling interfaces on aws-mock.